phillycommunitywireless/phillycommunitywireless/content/project.md

 ## Trunk

 The trunk layer consists of anchor antennas that are donated and installed by our partner, PhillyWisper.
-Each anchor antenna receives a line-of-sight connection from the company’s primary tower, and propagates that signal within a roughly 2,000 foot radius.
-The PW team has already installed a public access point in Kensington’s Norris Square Park that went live on June 8.
-We are identifying further installation sites at buildings owned by community organizations, located in neighborhoods where 53% or residents have no broadband access.
+Each anchor antenna receives a line-of-sight connection from one of the company’s towers, and propagates that signal within a roughly one-mile radius.
+The PW team has already installed a public access point in Norris Square Park that went live on June 8.
+We are identifying further installation sites at buildings owned by community organizations, located in neighborhoods where 53% of residents have no broadband access.

 <span class="bg-gold black ph2 pv1 br3 small-caps">installed</span> Norris Sq Park